 As a result of reintroducing indigenous flora to the landscape, the GRBG functions as an important sanctuary for various animals.
 To date, ± 52 species of butterfly, ± 26 damselfly species, ± 10 frog species, ± 600 plant, and ± 146 bird species have been recorded and photographed within the GRBG.
 Many of these small, yet integrally important organisms are red-listed.
 Some of these include:

 - Forest King –local endemic subspecies

 - Vivid Metallic Ground Beetle: larvae eat frogs, only 3 known records in Africa, 3 from GRBG.

 - Silver-spotted Ghost Moth: -local endemic

-In an effort to conserve these species, we are starting an initiative to create interactive land art.
-These artworks will be made using materials found naturally in the area.
-The main aim will be to depict the above special species along with other messages regarding the importance of indigenous ecosystem functionality.
-We welcome partners, sponsors and artists for this project – please don’t hesitate to contact Janet Botes at 072 331 5057 or email firstname.lastname@example.org.
+In an effort to raise awareness about the importance of protecting these species, I plan to start initiating the creation of artworks for the garden that depict the above species along with other messages regarding the importance of indigenous ecosystem functionality.
+We welcome partners, sponsors and artists for this project – please don’t hesitate to contact Janet Botes at 072 331 5057 or email email@example.com.